Luos-io/Documentation/docs/tools/freertos.md

 **osKernelInitialize()** sets some FreeRTOS internal variables and **osKernelStart()** launches the scheduler by calling **vTaskStartScheduler()**.

 One last thing to set the kernel, we have to tell to platformIO how to compile those new files.
-Open **platformio.ini** file at the root of your project and modify the two following variables:
+Open **platformio.ini** file at the root of your project and modify both following variables:

     build_flags =
         -I inc